 And the sweet pickle relish.
 Each bite will have a hint of sweet pickles.
 And it’s a tangy sweetness that blends with the other ingredients.

-The next time you’re grilling out, give this best potato salad recipe a try.
+The next time you’re grilling out, give this healthy potato salad recipe a try.
+The combination of flavors is amazing.
 I think you’ll enjoy it.

 How to Make The Best Potato Salad